DXC INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That DXC Technology Company Investors With Substantial Losses Have Opportunity To Lead...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-07, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against DXC technology Company (“DXC” or“the Company”) (NYSE: DXC) and certain of its officers.
+NEW YORK, Aug.
+9, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against DXC technology Company ("DXC" or "the Company") (NYSE: DXC ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired DXC securities between May 26, 2021, and May 16, 2024, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/DXC .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired DXC securities between May 26, 2021, and May 16, 2024, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/DXC .

 Case Details